ftmoose/bulk-slack-emoji-download/README.md

 # Download all slack emojis from your workspace

-I made this project because I'm always joining slack workspaces with loads of emojis, but could never figure out where they get all of their emojis!
+I made this project because I'm always joining slack workspaces with loads of emojis, but could never figure out where they get them all!
 I wanted them for my own workspaces so hopefully this will help you as much as it's helped me.

 ## Getting Started